GVSU-CIS371/project1-women-in-stem/README.md

 [Details](https://gvsu-cis371.github.io/projects/1.html)

 Ensure you read and understand all the instructions before starting your work.
-If you have any questions or clarifications, please reach out.
+If you have any questions or clarifications, please reach out

 Happy coding!

+test